 II.
-Excluding Presidents and the Presidency from the Operation of Section3 Would Defeat the Section's Purpose.
+Excluding Presidents and the Presidency would defeat the Section's purpose.

 As the history of Section 3 demonstrates, exempting presidents and the presidency from the strictures of Section 3 would seriously undermine the Fourteenth Amendment's ability to serve its purpose: to prevent another rebellion by excluding from "positions of public trust . . . those whose crimes have proved them to be enemies to the Union, and unworthy of public confidence."
-Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess.
-(1866), at xviii; see id. at xvi (describing a desire to prevent "leading rebels" from resuming "power under that Constitution which they still claim the right to repudiate"); cf., e.g., Abramski v.
-United States, 573 U.S. 169, 179 (2014) ("[W]e must (as usual) interpret the relevant words not in a vacuum, but with reference to the statutory context, 'structure, history, and purpose." (quoting Maracich v.
+Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess. xviii (1866); see id. at xvi (describing a desire to prevent "leading rebels" from resuming "power under that Constitution which they still claim the right to repudiate"); cf., e.g., Abramski v.
+United States, 573 U.S. 169, 179 (2014) ("[W]e must (as usual) interpret the relevant words not in a vacuum, but with reference to the statutory context, 'structure, history, and purpose.' " (quoting Maracich v.
 Spears, 570 U.S. 48, 52 (2013)); District of Columbia v.
 Heller, 554 U.S. 570, 598 (2008) (looking to the Second Amendment ratification debates to determine the meaning of the Amendment's prefatory clause).

-A. Section 3 Applies to the Presidency.
+A. Section 3 applies to the Presidency.

-The Framers of the Fourteenth Amendment sought to withhold the office of the presidency, as well as many other offices of government, from "leading rebels," Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess.
-(1866), at xvi, ensuring that when the former Confederate states "were restored to full participation in the Union," they could not undo the hard-fought gains of the Civil War, Foner, supra, at 89.
+The Amendment's Framers sought to withhold the presidency, as well as many other offices, from "leading rebels," Report of the Joint Committee on Reconstruction, 39th Cong., 1st Sess. xvi (1866), ensuring that when the former Confederate states "were restored to full participation in the Union," they could not undo the hard-fought gains of the Civil War, Foner, supra, at 89.
 The first draft of what became Section 3 was introduced in the House by Rep. Thaddeus Stevens, on behalf of the Joint Committee on Reconstruction, as part of a five-section proto-Fourteenth Amendment.
 See Cong.
-Globe, 39th Cong., 1st Sess., 2286-87 (1866).
-The original version of Section 3 disenfranchised all persons who "voluntarily adhered to the late insurrection [or] g[ave] it aid and comfort."
+Globe, 39th Cong., 1st Sess.
+2286-87 (1866).
+The original version disenfranchised all persons who "voluntarily adhered to the late insurrection [or] g[ave] it aid and comfort."
 Id.
-Rep. Stevens and the other members of the Joint Committee sensed that "[l]eading traitors" held "nearly all the places of power and profit in the South" and could easily become federal representatives, senators, and even president.
-Id. at 2285; see generally Gerard N. Magliocca, Amnesty and Section Three of the Fourteenth Amendment, 36 Const.
+Rep. Stevens and the other members of the Joint Committee sensed that "[1]eading traitors" held "nearly all the places of power and profit in the South" and could easily become federal representatives, senators, and even president.
+Id. at 2285; see Gerard N. Magliocca, Amnesty and Section Three of the Fourteenth Amendment, 36 Const.
 Comment.
 87, 91 (2021).

 There is no doubt that lawmakers' interest in protecting federal offices from the dominant "political class" of the Confederacy extended to the office of the presidency.
-See id. at 93-94 ("Practically speaking, Congress did not intend (nor would the public have understood) that Jefferson Davis could not be a

-Representative or a Senator but could be President."); Prakash, supra, at 43 ("Reading [Section 3] to require a congressional waiver for former confederates serving as postmasters or corporals but to not require such a waiver when a turncoat wished to serve as President would be rather strange.").
+See id. at 93-94 ("Practically speaking, Congress did not intend (nor would the public have understood) that Jefferson Davis could not be a Representative or a Senator but could be President."); Prakash, supra, at 43 ("Reading [Section 3] to require a congressional waiver for former confederates serving as postmasters or corporals but to not require such a waiver when a turncoat wished to serve as President would be rather strange.").
 In the House, Rep. Stevens argued that the Fourteenth Amendment would protect the presidency from former secessionists because it would be enforced "in reference to the presidential and all other elections."
 Cong.
 Globe, 39th Cong., 1st Sess.
 2544 (1866).
 Other lawmakers described the proposal's application to "the election of the next or any future President of the United States."
 See id. at 2768 (1866) (Sen. Howard).